 Topic No. 154: Limits on Rent Charged By Master Tenants

-In addition, effective August 21, 2001, a master tenant who shares a rental unit with one or more subtenants cannot charge any subtenant more than a proportional share of the total rent the master tenant pays to the landlord.
-The allowable proportional share of total rent may be calculated based on equal division among occupants, or the square footage shared with and/or occupied exclusively by the subtenant, or any other method that allocates the rent such that the subtenant pays no more to the master tenant than the master tenant pays to the landlord for the subtenant's housing and housing services.
-In determining the proper base rent, additional housing services provided by the master tenant (such as furnishings or utilities) and/or any special obligations of the master tenant and/or evidence of the relative amenities or value of rooms, may be considered.
+Where a master tenant shares a rental unit with one or more subtenants, the master tenant cannot charge any subtenant more than a proportional share of the total rent the master tenant pays to the owner.
+The subtenant’s allowable proportional share of the total rent may be based on equal division by the number of occupants or bedrooms, or the square footage of exclusively occupied space.
+In addition, the reasonable value of housing services provided by the master tenant such as furnishings, utilities, parking, storage, cable or internet may be taken into account when setting the subtenant’s rent.

-If the total rent paid by the master tenant to the landlord increases due to a lawful rent increase or passthrough, the subtenant's share of the rent may be proportionately increased without regard to the subtenant's anniversary date.
-Similarly, if the total rent owed to the landlord by the master tenant decreases, the subtenant’s proportional share of rent should be decreased accordingly.
+If the total rent paid by the master tenant to the owner increases due to a lawful rent increase or passthrough, the subtenant's share of the rent may be increased even if it has been less than 12 months since the last rent increase, as long as the subtenant’s share remains proportional.

-A subtenant who believes he or she is paying more than a proportional share of the total rent may file a Tenant Petition against the master tenant on that basis.
-If the subtenant prevails, the Administrative Law Judge will adjust the rent to the proportional share and order the master tenant to refund any rent overpayments.
+If a subtenant believes that he or she is paying a master tenant more than a proportional share of the total rent or that the initial rent paid to a master tenant for a sublet of the entire unit is more than the master tenant is paying to the owner, the subtenant may file a Rent Board petition against the master tenant on that basis.
+If the subtenant prevails, the Administrative Law Judge will adjust the rent to the proper amount and order the master tenant to refund any past rent overpayments.

-To receive a copy of the Tenant Petition form, you can fax it to yourself through our Fax Back system by calling (415) 252-4660 or visit our website at www.sfrb.org.
+To receive a copy of the Subtenant Petition form, you can visit the Forms Center on our website at www.sfrb.org.
 The form is also available at our office.